-• Public Port: Enter the port number used to access the device from the Internet.

-- Private Port: Enter the port number required by your device.
-Refer to the connecting device's documentation for reference to the network port(s) required. - Schedule: Select the defined schedule you would like to have the rule to be applied (see "Set Schedule" section on page 28).
+- Public Port: Enter the port number used to access the device from the Internet. - Private Port: Enter the port number required by your device.
+Refer to the connecting device's documentation for reference to the network port(s) required. - Schedule: Select the defined schedule you would like to have the rule to be applied. (see "Set schedules" section on page 33).